Laira Traction and Rolling Stock Maintenance Depot: Historic allocation

 Up to the 1960s Laira had an allocation that consisted of a wide variety of Great Western Railway motive power, including 4073 'Castle' Class and 6000 'King' Class express passenger locomotives.
 The following lists give summaries for various years.

+The depot was designed to maintain and service the Western Region of British Rail's diesel-hydraulic locomotives.
+It became strongly associated with the 'Western' Class.
+The first 14 of these were delivered new to Laira in 1961 and 1962.
+They were transferred to other depots after a few months but Laira received a fresh allocation in 1964 and by October 1971 the whole fleet of 74 locomotives were based here.
+Withdrawals started in 1973 and the last were withdrawn in 1977.

-During the 1960s and 1970s it was well known for its fleet of 'Western' Class diesel-hydraulics.
-The last of these were withdrawn in 1977, by which time British Rail Class 50 diesel-electric locomotives had taken over many of their duties.
-These were later given Warship names in the same manner as the first diesel hydraulics.
+By this time British Rail Class 50 diesel-electric locomotives had taken over many of their duties.
+These were later given warship names in the same manner as the first diesel hydraulics.
 A fleet of DMUs was also stationed here for operating the branch lines in Devon and Cornwall.